We are the Food Distribution Research Society, Inc.

 The Society also publishes the Journal of Food Distribution Research (JFDR).
 The JFDR is an open-access, refereed research journal focusing on applied, problem-oriented issues of importance facing the U.S. agribusiness economic sector.
 If you work on these topics, we encourage you to submit your articles to our journal.
 Articles in the JFDR are indexed or cataloged in Ag Econ Search, Google Scholar, RePEc, Econ Papers, SCOPUS, IDEAS, and CAB International.
 In addition, our team of Editors, Dr. Ben Campbell (University of Georgia), Dr. Richard Volpe (California Polytechnic State University), and Dr. Carlos Trejo-Pech (University of Tennessee), select the recipient(s) of the Research and Communication Excellence Award from authors whose articles are published in our journal between annual conferences.
 Last year, the award went to Rudsari et al. (July 2023) for their work to understand the drivers of long-term stability in food supply chains.

 Please save the date and join us at this year's annual conference from Oct 20-22 in Puerto Rico!
 This year, I’m excited to welcome our President-Elect and recipient of the 2023 Frank Panyko Distinguished Service Award, Dr. Greg Fonsah (University of Georgia), to the Conference Committee.
-Award applications for outstanding service and leadership and for graduate and undergraduate research on food distribution and marketing are open: fdrsinc.org/fdrs-awards/.
-More conference information, including the calls for presentations and student marketing teams will be posted on the 2024 Puerto Rico Conference tab, along with the rest of the conference details.
-In the meantime, if you are considering joining the Society or have recently joined, check out our website or reach out to learn more.
+Information for our Puerto Rico Conference, including conference registration, hotel reservations, and the call for presentations is posted on the 2024 Puerto Rico Conference tab, along with the rest of the conference details.
+Team registration for the 2024 Student Food Marketing Challenge is also available here.
+In the meantime, if you are considering joining the Society or have recently joined, check out our website.
 If our goals resonate with you and you are a member who would like to serve on the board, please don’t hesitate to reach out to our Nominating Committee, Drs.
 Margarita Velandia (University of Tennessee), Kellie Raper (Oklahoma State University), and Jonathan Baros (North Carolina State University).
 Our recent Directors, Dr. Arbindra Rimal (Missouri State University), Dr. Linlin Fan (Pennsylvania State University), and Dr. Ban Banerjee (Kentucky State University), have contributed immensely to the board, and a director position is a great way to get involved before transitioning to a Vice President role.

 I look forward to hearing from you and hope you will join us!